 3) Study of Culture and Representation (autumn, Thursday 12:40),

 If the Seminar is over-subscribed, students will be selected according to their grades in the above classes and their thesis research proposal.
 If places are still available, students may be accepted with credits in only one of the above classes or on topics other than war memories / tourism.

-In principle, 10 students are accepted per year.
+In principle, up to 10 students are accepted per year.

 Students may write their thesis in English or Japanese.
 Non-native Japanese speakers writing in Japanese must make their own arrangements for getting their Japanese proofread.
 Instruction will be in English and/or Japanese.